-- (1) The Board of Trustees of Southern Methodist University has affirmed its conviction that abusive use of alcoholic beverages and the corresponding effects upon persons constitute one of the most serious problems in our nation. - (2) In conscience and recognition of the University's heritage as an institution affiliated with the United Methodist Church, all community members have moderation.
+- (1) The Board of Trustees of Southern Methodist University has affirmed its conviction that abusive use of alcoholic beverages and the corresponding effects upon persons constitute one of the most serious problems in our nation. - (2) In conscience and recognition of the University's heritage as an institution affiliated with the United Methodist Church, all community members have been urged to consider alcoholic beverages with responsibility, prudence, and moderation.